CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 We need to lookup the API request operation name in the BotoCore service definition so that we can confirm we have the right API method name and as the starting point for discovering the resource shape.
-Visit https://github.com/boto/botocore/tree/develop/botocore/data and open the latest ``service-2.json`` for your service.
+Visit `Botocore's specification data on GitHub <https://github.com/boto/botocore/tree/develop/botocore/data>`_ and open the latest ``service-2.json`` for your service.
-In our case this is https://github.com/boto/botocore/blob/develop/botocore/data/lambda/2015-03-31/service-2.json
+In our case this is `lambda/2015-03-31/service-2.json <https://github.com/boto/botocore/blob/develop/botocore/data/lambda/2015-03-31/service-2.json>`_

 Look for the PascalCase name of the Boto3 method we would use to query this resource.
 In our case ``list_layers`` becomes ``ListLayers``.
 This is our **Request Operation Name**.